Audi Sport GmbH

-Its core products include the Audi RS4, the Audi RS6 and the Audi R8.
-Furthermore, it is a 'closed company', in that it does not sell its automobiles directly to the public via franchised outlets under its own brand name; instead, they are sold under the Audi marque.
-However, it does now sell 'quattro GmbH' branded lifestyle products and accessories via Audi franchised outlets and Audi Forum such as that located in the Allianz Arena on the northern outskirts of Munich, Germany.
+Its core products include the Audi RS3, the Audi RS6 and the Audi RS7 Sportback.
+Furthermore, it does not sell its automobiles directly to the public via franchised outlets under its own brand name; instead, they are sold under the Audi marque.

+In 2016 quattro GmbH was rebranded to Audi Sport GmbH to reflect that most of the motorsport products did not feature AWD as regulations did not permit.

 Business areas

-Audi Sport GmbH specialises in four 'key' areas, including the design, testing and production of specialist and high performance Audi automobiles, such as the Audi RS3, Audi RS4, Audi RS5, Audi RS6, Audi RS7, Audi RS Q3, Audi RS Q8, Audi TTRS and the Audi R8.
+Audi Sport GmbH specializes in four 'key' areas, including the design, testing, and production of specialist and high performance Audi automobiles.
+Examples include the Audi RS3, Audi RS Q8, and the Audi R8.

-They also design and specify roadwheels, and design and produce sports suspension, and the specialist car body parts (such as front bumpers and splitters, side skirts, rear bumpers and diffusers, and rear spoilers) which are mainly used on the Audi "S line" trim specification available on most of the model range.
+They also design and produce special wheels, sport suspension, and exterior body panels, such as front bumpers, side skirts, and rear bumpers, which are mainly used on the Audi "S line" trim specification available on most of Audi's model range.

 RS cars

-The Audi RS cars have technology and performance comparable with high performance sports cars such as the Porsche 911.
-Being based on conventional saloon (sedan) or estate (station wagon) cars, RS models also retain the everyday comfort and practicality of regular mainstream models.
-They are some of the most powerful vehicles ever offered by Audi. quattro GmbH create, design, develop and produce all RS models in conjunction with parent, AUDI AG.

-The "RS" initials are taken from the – literally translated as "racing sport".
+The Audi RS cars are Audi's high performance variants of their regular offerings, similar to BMW's M cars and Mercedes Benz AMG subsidiary.
+The "RS" initials are taken from the RennSport – literally translated as "racing sport".
 RS is Audi's highest trim level, positioned above the "S" ("Sport") specification level of Audi's regular model range.
-RS cars are usually produced in limited numbers over a limited time scale (historically, nearing the end of the production run of a certain model, before a new evolution or generation of the same model), and pioneer some of Audi's latest and most advanced technology and engineering prowess; therefore, "RS" cars could be described as (and are often marketed via television advertising as) "halo vehicles".
-Whilst RS cars generally command a much higher purchase price, compared to their 'lesser' brethren, they also retain very high residual values too.
+Audi Sport creates, designs, and produces all RS models in conjunction with its parent, Audi AG.
+The RS models are typically Audi's most powerful cars and are built in limited numbers with the latest technology and engineering offered by the car maker.

 S line

 S line is a trim specification that is offered on many Audi models.
 Whilst the individual S line parts and components are designed and manufactured by quattro GmbH, Audi "S line" cars are still manufactured in the same AUDI AG factories, on the same production lines as their related models with differing trim levels.
-Cars with "S line" trim should not be confused with high performance "S" and "RS" models.
+Cars with "S line" trim should not be confused with high-performance "S" and "RS" models.
 Audi cars with S line trim bear identical performance figures to their counterparts with SE or base trim levels, with the exception of the Audi Q7 S line with the 3.0 V6 TFSI petrol engines (213 kW for standard, 245 kW for S line).